awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 **5.2.** [Athena uses the AWS Glue Data Catalog](https://docs.aws.amazon.com/athena/latest/ug/querying-glue-catalog.html) to store and retrieve table metadata for the Amazon S3 data in your Amazon Web Services account.
 The table metadata lets the Athena query engine know how to find, read, and process the data that you want to query.
 - In the Athena Console, under **Data**, choose _AWSDataCatalog_ under **_Data Source_**
 - Choose the database you have been working with as **_database_**: `lab-module-1-databse`.
-- Under **Tables** you should be able to see listed both of the tables you created with our Glue Crawlers: the one corresponding to the CSV file and the one corresponding to the Parquet file.
+- Under **Tables** you should be able to see listed both of the tables you created with your Glue Crawlers: the one corresponding to the CSV file and the one corresponding to the Parquet file.

 ![Athena data](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_2_Athena.png)

 Let's run a couple of example queries to see which of both datasets (CSV and Parquet) is more efficient to scan.

-**5.3.** First, let's inspect our data.
+**5.3.** First, let's inspect your data.
 On the three dots on the right of each table's name, you can open a menu.
 Click on **Preview Table**.
 This will run a query to preview the first 10 rows of the dataset running automatically the following query:
 `SELECT * FROM "lab-module-1-database"."csv" limit 10;`

 ![Preview table](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_3_PreviewTable.png)